dhicks6345789/web-console/README.md

 You can see see a [live demo](https://www.sansay.co.uk/webconsole/view?taskID=4jaknvvu0b4zl3ee) right now.

-The above link runs a simple [demo application](https://github.com/dhicks6345789/web-console/blob/master/examples/test.py) that prints a sentance a word at a time, one word every two seconds.
+The above link runs a simple [demo application](https://github.com/dhicks6345789/web-console/blob/master/examples/test.py) that produces some example output, showing the different types of output message supported.
 It also prints a progress percentage, which is displayed by Web Console as a progress bar.

 ## Installation